In terms of ‘pop-up’ spaces, this is one of the greatest projects to have been brought into reality. Design by carmody-groarke architects.

 Props @cybertech

-Dreaming about this scene (from a wet London).
+Dreaming about this scene from my home in London.
 Enjoying the big landscape action on DVD.
 It’s a Transworld snowboarding classic, TB9 (Amazon: Totally Board Nine) (2001).
 Every daring act starts with inspiration.

 Conceptual simple/smart product from RCA ID graduation show student Il-Gu Cha